 Certain bioresearch firms, unable to attract private capital, are beating the drums for taxpayer financing of their firms.
 "Stem-cell companies bleed cash," as a USA Today reporter put it in 2001, and frankly it is companies who are using stem cells from human embryos that are finding it hard to produce the kind of results that attract investors.

-Michael Fumento, author of "BioEvolution: How Biotechnology Is Changing Our World
+Michael Fumento, author of "BioEvolution: How Biotechnology Is Changing Our World" (Encounter Books; read review), lists the "wonders of progress" from stem cell research:

 "Just last February, two different human-autopsy studies demonstrated that stem cells transfused into the marrow work their way into the brain, where they can repair neurons and other vital cells.
 Other studies have shown that when injected into animals with severed spinal cords, stem cells rush to the injury site, effecting repairs."
 At a conference in late 2002, French researchers reported they had performed 69 stem-cell transplants with an 85 percent disease-free survival rate.
 "Stem cells have been injected into damaged hearts and become functional muscle," notes Fumento.